Anatomy of a Damper

 Linkage translates the rotation of the driving axle to all connected damper blades

-Linkage are a series of connectors that translate the rotation of a driving axle to every axle on the damper.
+Linkage refers to the series of connectors that translate the rotation of a driving axle to every axle on the damper.
 Linkage can be installed on the face of the damper’s blades or within the damper’s jambs.
 On-face linkage will remain in the airstream when the damper is open.
 In-jamb linkage will not block the airstream but requires adequate space for the linkage assembly to move.
 Once installed, the linkage translates the rotation of the driving blade to all connected blades in the damper.

 When the driving axle rotates, the linkage will rotate the axles of the other blades so that all blades move at the same time.
 Linkage can be configured to rotate all blades together or to rotate every blade in the opposite direction of their neighbors.
 This is known as parallel and opposed blade orientation.
 Read more about these configurations in our Newsstand article Parallel or Opposed?